justinjoco/go-tutorial/docs/basics/vars.md

 ### Regular Assignment

 At compile time, the developer can specify the type of the variable declared using the `var` keyword.
-As an FYI, Go's variable naming convention is `snake_case`.
+As an FYI, Go's variable naming convention is `camelCase`.

 ```go
 var notAssignedInt int